LynnKhine/My-Notes-markdown-/Csharp other notes.md

 In ASP.NET Core, the *AddTransient*, *AddScoped*, and *AddSingleton* methods define the lifetime of a service in the Dependency Injection (DI) container. <br/>
 The key difference is how long the service instance lives and how often it is created or reused.

+# Parameter with Get and Post

+In controller when we use HttpGet method, the parameter for the controller cannot be model while for HttpPost parameter can be model

 # Other